A few dog grooming facts

 Did you know: That keeping the hair to about 1 inch keeps an outside dog warm in the winter because the hair will usually not mat, but will insulate him like a blanket and will dry from his own body heat?
 Keeping the hair longer results in matts and tangles and takes much longer to dry out.

 Did you know: That you are not a bad pet owner if your pet has a few mats?
 There is a solution.
-I can help but showing you how to brush to remove all that undercoat.
+I can help by showing you how to brush to remove all that dead undercoat.